valenciaZuriel-cyber/valenciaZuriel-cyber/README.md

 ---

-## 🌸 About
+## ✦ About Me

-I am a Software Developer focused on modern web technologies and open-source environments.
-With a robust foundation in multiplatform software development and system architecture, I specialize in building highly scalable, secure, and user-centric applications.
-My engineering philosophy revolves around a strong product mindset, ensuring that underlying codebases align seamlessly with strategic business objectives.
+I am a Software Developer and Cybersecurity student focused on building secure digital environments and elegant interfaces.
+With a strong commitment to data integrity and system hardening, I specialize in combining protective measures with user-centric development.
+My philosophy centers on writing clean, readable code and managing stable deployment infrastructure.

-I actively integrate robust backend architectures with refined front-end interfaces, heavily relying on CI/CD principles and system customization (Linux, Arch, Pop!_OS) to optimize deployment pipelines and software efficiency.
-As an advocate for high-fidelity technical design, I am continuously expanding my capabilities within AI/ML paradigms to integrate predictive analytics and intelligent automation into enterprise-grade web solutions.
+I actively explore custom system environments (Linux configurations) and automate optimization workflows.
+As an advocate for high-fidelity technical implementation, I aim to merge defensive security practices seamlessly into scalable web architecture.

 <div align="center">
   <img src="https://shields.io" alt="Open To" />